geographika/getting-started-with-mapserver/workshop/content/docs/outputs/ogcfeatures.md

 1. Modify the `workshop\exercises\mapfiles\railways.map` to enable the OGC Features API.
 You will need to add a new entry to the `MAPS` section in `workshop\exercises\mapfiles\mapserver.conf` and restart the Docker container to be able to browse the OGC Features API interface.

+    !!! tip

+    You need to add `TEMPLATE "void"` to each of the layers you want to make available through the OGC Features API.
+    [TEMPLATE](https://mapserver.org/mapfile/layer.html#mapfile-layer-template) is a left-over from when HTML templates were used to return features, and allows the layer to be queried.

 ## Possible Errors

 -